mew6999/Quickhack_2021/README.md

 Take a look if you have mental health issues!

 # End User Guild
-This guild will be a step by step guild to user in accessing the application as well as using the features of the application.
+This guide will be a step by step guide for the user to access and use the features of the application.

 # Acccessing the application
 User can access to the application by running the web application in a local environment.